jakestanley/setup_windows/README.md

 - mysql
 - mysql.utilities
 - mysql.workbench
+- heidisql
+- svn
 - slack
-- svn
-- ruby - for Sencha CMD)
+- ruby - for Sencha CMD
 - eclipse - Chocolatey should install the appropriate architecture version
 - googledrive - I can just use my work Google account to keep files in sync
 - thunderbird - for doing emails at work. this should be replaced as it's crap.